veebch/palomino/README.md

 ```
 After a few seconds, the screen will show the track currently playing on you Volumio server.

+## Video

+Click/Tap the image at the top of this readme.

 ## Add Autostart

 Once you've got a working instance of the code, you will probably want it to start automatically every time you power up.
 You can use systemd to start the code as a service on boot.